-15. Order in some yummy food
+23. Order in some yummy food

-17. Make him a cocktail
+24. Make him a cocktail

-18. Pour him a pint
+25. Pour him a pint

-19. Get the board games out
+26. Get the board games out

-20. Watch a classic family flick
+27. Watch a classic family flick

-21. Treat him to a massage
+28. Treat him to a massage

-After all those at-home workouts and movie marathons on the couch, Covid has taken its toll on the ol’ dad bod.
-So this Father’s Day, get the kiddos involved and treat him to a multi-hand massage to relieve those aches and pains.
+This Father’s Day, get the kiddos involved and treat him to a multi-hand massage to relieve those aches and pains.
 Feet, head, shoulders and back – a little TLC will go a long way.

-22. Make a date with dad
+29. Make a date with dad

-We love playing this game at home as it not only means mums get a bit of a break, it also means the kids get to spend some quality one-on-one time with daddy.
+We love playing this game at home as it not only means mums get a bit of a break, but it also means the kids get to spend some quality one-on-one time with daddy.
 Whether it’s an hour of playing video games, baking, or building an obstacle course in the garden, let each kid conjure up the perfect one-on-one date with Dad.

-24. Take a family photo
+30. Take a family photo